SatviKaul/30-Days-Of-Code/README.md

 Task

 Given an integer,n , print its first 10 multiples.
 Each multiple n x i (where 1<=i<=10 ) should be printed on a new line in the form: n x i = result.

+# Day 6

+Task

+Given a string,S , of length N that is indexed from 0 to (N-1), print its even-indexed and odd-indexed characters as 2 space-separated strings on a single line